malekim/migrater/README.md

 ## Running migrations

-To run migrations you have to call code:
+To run migrations you have to call similar function:

 ```go
 package yourpackage